seungsoo-lee/DELTA/README.md

 SWITCH_IP=192.168.100.185
 ```

-+ The Channel-Agent automatically reads your configuration file, and connects the Agent-Manager.
++ The Channel-Agent automatically reads your configuration file and connects the Agent-Manager.
 ```
 AM_IP=192.168.101.X
 AM_PORT=3366
 ```
-+ The Host-Agent automatically reads your configuration file, and connects the Agent-Manager.
++ The Host-Agent automatically reads your configuration file and connects the Agent-Manager.
 ```
 AM_IP=192.168.101.X
 AM_PORT=3366